lawpatch/au-ip_license/README.md

 With a LawPatch intellectual property licence, the default approach is a permissive license.
 The reason we've taken this approach is that, in our transactional experience, parties tend to discuss restrictions.
 With a default permissive position, the restrictions are highlighted.

-If you want your license to be irrevocable, perpetual, transferable, sub-licenceable, non-exclusive, royalty free and global, you just need to write:
+If you want your license to be irrevocable, perpetual, transferable, sub-licensable, non-exclusive, royalty free and global, you just need to write:

-> Provider grants an <a href="" target="_blank">expansive licence</a> to the Customer in relation to the Code for any purpose.
+> Provider grants an <a href="https://github.com/lawpatch/au-ip_license/blob/5a7f77c72443475d8d34fc0487547dfac0671287/au-license_ip.md" target="_blank">expansive licence</a> to the Customer in relation to the Code for any purpose.

 Simple.